Woody2143/vscode-mojolicious-template-plugin/README.md

 - Basic syntax validation within code blocks
 - Validation for line-based Perl directives

+## Installation

+See the [Installation Guide](INSTALLATION.md) for detailed instructions on how to install the extension from different sources.

 ## Extension Settings

 This extension contributes the following settings: